dojo/docs/dojox/info.rst

 DojoX follows the same naming conventions as Dojo and Dijit, which basically consists of:

 * Functions are mixed case, always starting with a lowercase.
 Eg: ``dojox.cometd.init("http://cometserver:9090/cometd");``
-* Classes are Capitalized, eg: ``new dojox.image.Lightbox``, to create a LightBox from the `dojox.image project </dojox/image>`_
+* Classes are Capitalized, eg: ``new dojox.image.Lightbox``, to create a LightBox from the `dojox.image project <image>`_
 * All namespaces exist withing their project name.
 No classes exist in the top-level dojox namespace, with one notable exception: ``dojox.Grid``.
 This Grid module is deprecated, and will be gone in 2.0.
-It will be replaced with `dojox.grid.DataGrid </dojox/grid>`_
+It will be replaced with `dojox.grid.DataGrid <grid>`_
 * No cross-namespace pollution takes place indirectly.

 There is, however, a supported convention for DojoX to add or modify functionality in Dojo or Dijit: hypens.
 By adding a hypen to the